 Why are US-made apps so successful in India or elsewhere?
 Because we can connect with them.
 Language is not an issue (for those who follow English).
 Many Indians are culturally familiar with the American lifestyle, due to the influence of movies, TV shows and products.
 Perhaps we have been, over the years, tuned to accept and adopt external cultural influences, even if they are being returned to us.
 Many of our elite and investors would rather learn yoga or mindfulness from an American ‘guru’ rather than a home-grown one.

 On the other hand, China has built its influence through economic imperialism.
 It has undoubtedly funded or subsidised its businesses to become globally present and prevalent.

-It is not to say that some Indian solutions to huge problems are not globally applicable.
-Aadhar and everything that has been done in terms of digital payments over the past few years are remarkable.
+This is not to say that some Indian solutions to huge problems are not globally applicable.
+Aadhar and everything that has been done in terms of digital payments over the past few years is remarkable.
 But these are not B2C apps that spread virally (except perhaps Paytm) and are dependent on government and financial regulatory norms, so not easy to export.

-In conclusion, I believe the real challenge for Indian entrepreneurs is to solve the domestic market problems, even if it is with local offerings that are not globally scalable.
-When they achieve India leadership, then they should evaluate if there is any value in entering other markets.
-The ADDING Value framework by Pankaj Ghemawat would be an interesting test to apply on the overseas expansion by Indian startups, Ola, Oyo and Zomato.
+In conclusion, I believe the real challenge for Indian startup entrepreneurs is to solve the domestic market problems, even if it is with local offerings that are not globally scalable.
+When they achieve Indian leadership, then they should evaluate if there is any value in entering other markets.
+The ADDING Value framework by Pankaj Ghemawat would be an interesting test to apply to the overseas expansion of Indian startups, Ola, OYO and Zomato.
 That’s for another day!